 So do not worry about tomorrow; for tomorrow will care for itself.
 Each day has enough trouble of its own.

+When thinking of bible verses about parenting responsibilities, this may not have immediately sprung to mind.
+However, it is a very good bible verse for parents!
 Consider this your reminder to enjoy the moment with your kids.
 Yes, you do need to think about their future, but don’t spend so much time worrying about what could be and not enjoying what is.
 Your kids need you now, in their world, paying attention to them, not always worrying about the future.
 Take a step back and recognize when you’re missing important moments, memories in the making, and ask yourself what you can teach your child right now, today, about the Kingdom of God that will let them know they are loved and supported.

 Do not be anxious about anything, but in everything by prayer and supplication with thanksgiving let your requests be made known to God.